Vaginal dryness alternative treatments

 Is there a drug-free treatment for vaginal dryness?

 There are many causes of vaginal dryness.
-It may be caused by reduced estrogen levels, infection, medicines, and other things.
+It may be caused by reduced estrogen level, infection, medicines, and other things.
 Before treating yourself, talk to your health care provider.

 Water-based lubricants and vaginal moisturizers work very well.
 Lubricants will moisten the vaginal opening and lining for several hours.
 The effects of a vaginal cream can last for up to a day.

 Many women claim that creams containing wild yam help with vaginal dryness.
 However, there is no good research that has evaluated these creams.
 Also, extracts of wild yam have not been found to have estrogen- or progesterone-like activities.
 Some of the products may have synthetic medroxyprogesterone acetate (MPA) added.
 MPA is a derivative of progesterone, and is also used in oral contraceptives.
 Like all supplements, MPA-containing products should be used with caution.